 What Other Tuners Should You Get?

-There are a few good options out there for a tuner, including a traditional Korg tuner which you can pick up on Amazon at this link here, as well as the Snark clip-on Tuner.
+There are a few good options out there for a tuner, including a traditional Korg tuner, as well as the Snark clip-on Tuner.
 I currently have 5 tuners in my home.
 I have the Korg tuner that I showed you earlier, another black Korg tuner, the Snark Clip-on tuner, as well as the Boss TU-2.